A Day at the Office¶

 Before tasks exist, objectives define the direction.

-Global objectives (5_X) — organisation-wide missions, owned by the full Leadership Team.
+Global objectives (5_X) — organisation-wide missions.

 Team objectives (5_X_Y) — specific deliverables owned by one team.